Sam Brind holds a master's in physics with theoretical physics from the University of Manchester. He also enjoys reading about history.

 - 8th - Evacuation of Gallipoli is completed.

-- 27th - The military service act is passed by British parliament.
-This introduced conscription for unmarried, 18-41 year old men.
+- 27th - The military service act is passed by British Parliament.
+This introduced conscription for unmarried men between the ages of 18–41.

 - Food shortages are getting serious in Germany.
 Substitute foodstuffs became commonplace and the German people would steadily become more malnourished.

-- 21st - The battle of Verdun begins.
+- 21st - The Battle of Verdun begins.
 Verdun was a fortified French town, containing multiple forts and is a symbol of French national pride.
-The German plan was to bleed the French army of its men in a location which they, correctly, assumed would be defended at all costs by the French command.
+The German plan was to bleed the French army of its men in a location that they, correctly, assumed would be defended at all costs by the French command.